bentwheel/lgbtq-retirement-meps-analysis/README.md

-analysis of this difference should also explore the degree to which high-cost family planning procedures and pharmacy therapies may contribute to the higher overall average healthcare spend in the cohort of individuals age 18 - 64 in same-gender marriages.
+analysis of this difference should also explore the degree to which high-cost family planning procedures and pharmacy therapies may contribute to the higher overall average healthcare spend in the cohort of individuals ages 18 - 64 in same-gender marriages.

 ### Average Pharmacy Utilization